Faster, smaller, more efficient: Progress in micro-electronics is closely linked to laser technology.

 The plasma generators from TRUMPF Hüttinger also play a fundamental role in manufacturing chips.
 The quality of the power supply dictates the quality and precision of the plasma generated.
 This plasma is used in the next step for doping (ion implantation), deposition (PECVD, ALD) or removal (plasma etching) of different materials for the production of semiconductor chips.
 During this process, toxic environmental gases are generated which are effectively cleaned by a special system in the TRUMPF Hüttinger generators, thus keeping the CO2 footprint in semiconductor production as low as possible.

-The synthetic production of crystals forms the basis for the production of semi-conductors – and therefore the basis for all communication and media technology.
-For this, single-crystalline layers grow on a single-crystalline substrate of the same material, which retains the crystallographic structure.
-This process is used for the production of LEDs, amongst other applications.
+The synthetic production of crystals forms the basis for the production of semi-conductors – and therefore, the basis for all communication and media technology.
+For this, single-crystalline layers grow on a single-crystalline substrate of the same material, which retains the crystallographic order.
+This process is used for the production of LEDs, among other applications.
 TRUMPF Hüttinger induction generators distribute temperature in a homogeneous and stable manner due to fast and precise control of the output values.